 - a.
-May contribute written material to the OKRSC and WSC Literature sub-committees for the development of new literature; and, may review WSC approval literature and/or may coordinate with other sub-committees in their review of such literature. - May assist the Eastern Area groups in keeping a stock of literature for distribution to members and/or groups. - c.
-May gather, assemble, and disseminate news of recovery and the N.A. fellowship from sources within the worldwide N.A. community.
-A copy of each issue produced will be provided to the OKRSC Literature Sub-Committee. - d.
-Provides start up kits to new groups - e.
-To sell literature at cost, plus shipping and tax. - f.
+May contribute written material to the OKRSC and NAWS Literature subcommittees for the development of new literature; and, may review NAWS approval literature and/or may coordinate with other sub-committees in their review of such literature. - b.
+May assist the Eastern Area groups in keeping a stock of literature for distribution to members and/or groups. - c.
+Provides start up kits to new groups - d.
+To sell literature at cost, plus shipping and tax. - e.
 Provide inventory sheet along with copies of all purchase receipts transacted each month.